Every Pet DEserVES

 If you are animal control, law enforcement, or a government staff member working on an animal abuse investigation or pending prosecution, our Humane Investigation department is happy to help.

-If you witness an animal in immediate distress (i.e. hit by a car, being beaten, locked in a car), please call 911 immediately!
+If you witness an animal in immediate distress (i.e. hit by a car,

 The Lawrence Humane Society accepts owned animals by appointment to ensure we are able to help all animals who need our care.
 By managing this service, we will always have space for the animals who need the shelter safety net the most — lost, hungry, homeless, injured, or sick animals.